alonf/MCPDemo/docs/AI_CHAT_CLIENT.md

 ## Overview

 **WinDiagMcpChat** is a .NET 10 console application that:
-- ✅ Connects to the WinDiagMcpServer via STDIO transport
+- ✅ Connects to the WinDiagMcpServer via **HTTP/SSE transport**
+- ✅ Automatically launches the server in a separate console window
+- ✅ Authenticates using a secure API Key
 - ✅ Automatically discovers MCP tools, resources, and prompts
 - ✅ Uses Azure OpenAI for conversational AI
 - ✅ Implements client-side tools for reading resources and prompts